 A GFP Determination is used to determine whether a particular production practice meets the criteria set forth as a GFP.
 It is not to be used for situations that fall outside of the GFP authority and definition in the Basic Provisions.
 As such, RMA will not accept requests related to:

-- (1) the amount of production or value assessed to crop acreage for uninsured causes of loss due to a failure to follow GFP; - (2) the expansion of coverage to states, counties, crop, practices, types or varieties where coverage is not available; - (3) establishing insurability; - (4) the denial of requests for written agreements;
+(1) the amount of production or value assessed to crop acreage for uninsured causes of loss due to a failure to follow GFP;